Main stories

 The market for oil

 Crude oil has been refined to make fuels, like petrol and diesel, lubricants, and industrial chemicals since the 1850s.
-Industrialisation owes its development to oil, and today, the world's two largest companies - Exxon Mobil, and PetroChina - are oil refiners and distributors.
-Oil is an essential scarce resource, and there are still no cost effective alternatives to oil for producing vehicle fuels like petrol and diesel.
-World sales of oil in 2008 were $1,600 billion.
-(Sources: Oil Daily, 2008, US Congressional Research Service, 2009.
-FT.Com, 2009.)
+Industrialisation owes its development to oil.
+By 2019, the world’s second, third and fourth largest companies – the Sinopec Group, Royal Dutch Shell, and China National Petroleum Corporation (CNPC), parent of PetroChina – were oil and gas producers.
+Six of the world’s top ten companies by revenue were oil and gas producers.
+(2019) Oil is an essential scarce resource, and there are still no cost effective alternatives to oil for producing vehicle fuels like petrol and diesel.

 The demand for oil